-Downtown Mobility/Circulation Study
+Downtown Mobility/Circulation

-April 17, 2023

-Attendance:

-Stakeholders:

-- Bellevue Downtown Association: Patrick Bannon - City of Bellevue: Andrew Singelakis, Paula Stevens and Chris Long - King County Metro: Carol Cooper and Jason Campos - Sound Transit: Kevin Shively and Alex Kreig

-Consultant Team at Fehr & Peers:

-Taylor Whitaker, Aaron Gooze and Chris Breiland

-Notes:

-- In the draft report, be clear about responsibilities for design, finding, implementation, maintenance/repairs - Report should include lists and/or maps of project concepts...include projects that are complete, in-design/funded, planned, include photos - Include wayfinding costs, fixed and variable message/interactive - Include Community Development Department staff in wayfinding discussions for future project/program, and in review of this document - Customize wayfinding design to fit context: Downtown neighborhoods, Grand Connection, etc - Frequent Transit Network stop amenities...one size does not fit all.
-Match amenity components to meet the needs of each FTN stop - Explore partnerships (with transit agencies, private sector) in planning, installation and maintenance of FTN stop amenities - Pedestrian wait times at intersections should be considered as well as providing longer pedestrian crossing times. - Mention leading pedestrian interval in the list of project concepts that we are implementing and will do more of - Don't ignore that improving the experience of pedestrians at intersections and mid-block locations may have implications for performance of other modes - vehicle, transit.
-Qualitatively describe potential implications - Gather information on pedestrian and bicycle counts to understand trends and inform prioritization - Consider specific project concepts/locations to serve East Link passengers for Downtown and East Main Stations - Continue to "declutter" the Bellevue Transit Center, add amenities including wayfinding
+Notes from April 17

+In the draft report, be clear about responsibilities for design, finding, implementation, maintenance/repairs

+Report should include lists and/or maps of project concepts...include projects that are complete, indesign/funded, planned, include photos

+Include wayfinding costs, fixed and variable message/interactive

+Include Community Development Department staff in wayfinding discussions for future project/program, and in review of this document

+Customize wayfinding design to fit context: Downtown neighborhoods, Grand Connection, etc

+Frequent Transit Network stop amenities...one size does not fit all.
+Match amenity components to meet the needs of each FTN stop

+Explore partnerships (with transit agencies, private sector) in planning, installation and maintenance of FTN stop amenities

+Pedestrian wait times at intersections should be considered as well as providing longer pedestrian crossing times.

+Mention leading pedestrian interval in the list of project concepts that we are implementing and will do more of

+Don't ignore that improving the experience of pedestrians at intersections and mid-block locations may have implications for performance of other modes - vehicle, transit.
+Qualitatively describe potential implications

+Gather information on pedestrian and bicycle counts to understand trends and inform prioritization

+Consider specific project concepts/locations to serve East Link passengers for Downtown and East Main Stations

+Continue to "declutter" the Bellevue Transit Center, add amenities including wayfinding